 Sugar foods include but are not limited to: most commercial yogurts, kefirs, juices, soft drinks, ice cream, energy drinks, honey, dried fruits, maple syrup, jams, sweet breakfast cereals, and sweets of any kind (cookies, desserts, chocolate, candy, etc).
 Generally, anything that tastes sweet has sugar or artificial sweeteners in it and should be avoided.
 The only exception is fresh or cooked fruit which can be eaten in small quantities (a handful a day, I write more about fruit eating later in this article).

-For best results all processed and sugar foods should be completely eliminated from any healthy eating plan.
+For best results all processed and sugary foods should be completely eliminated from any healthy eating plan.

 Damaged or oxidized fats and high heat cooking.
 Avoid all refined or overly heated fats: margarine, any oil that is not cold pressed, leftover fat from cooking, all foods that contain hydrogenated or partially hydrogenated fats and trans fatty acids.
 Read the labels.
 Such fats are considered to be among the most health damaging foods due to their damaged (oxidized) state (or the ease at which oxidation happens in them).